sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 - ✅ There are even [theme options built in](https://docs.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll) so you can get something looking snazzy right out of the box without touching CSS (if you don’t like the default theme I’ve added).

 ### Cons
-- ❌ It can be a little limiting
+- ❌ It can be a little limiting.
 Custom tagging is a problem like that (thanks for Long Qian for finding the neatest way possible to make this happen in a [Github pages version of Jekyll](https://longqian.me/2017/02/09/github-jekyll-tag/)).
-- ❌ You build *everything* yourself
+- ❌ You build *everything* yourself.
 That’s a struggle if you don’t have too much experience coding, but to be honest once the structure of the blog was made, I haven’t needed to alter much - just ad-hoc style changes for when I add a quote or list that I hadn’t before.
 Hopefully you’ll find this easy to alter and besides, my code is around to steal if you get stuck.